whong92/recommender/README.md

 I started this project looking to implement a simple recommender system to help me choose films for movie nights (which I still do use it for).
-It has since turned into a passion project to learn more about the various super-interesting ML techniques powering modern recommenders.
+It has since turned into a passion project to learn more about the the many innovative and insightful ML techniques powering modern recommenders.
 This repository records and documents my learning experiences, from simple cosine-distance nearest-neighbor methods, to sophisticated Bayesian Matrix Factorization techniques.

-## Simple Nearest-Neighbor Collaborative Filtering\
+## Simple Nearest-Neighbor Collaborative Filtering
 These models use item-item NN methods, based on a vector of user ratings (explicit/implicit).
 They are simple to implement and interpret, and work well with little data.
 They are however, rather inefficient (O(UI)) to compute, scaling poorly in terms of performance.
 These techniques